-Arizona Department of Transportation Business Engagement and Compliance Office 1801 W. Jefferson St, Suite 101, Mail Drop 154A Phoenix, AZ 85007 Phone (602) 712-7761 FAX (602) 712-8429 Email: ContractorCompliance@azdot.gov Website : www.azdot.gov/bec
+Arizona Department of Transportation Business Engagement and Compliance Office 1801 W. Jefferson St, Suite 101, Mail Drop 154A Phoenix, AZ 85007 Phone (602) 712-7761

+Email: LPAContractorCompliance@azdot.gov

+Website: www.azdot.gov/business/beco

-4.01 Mentor-Protège Program
+4.01 Mentor-Protégé Program:

 The Department has established a Mentor-Protégé program as an initiative to encourage and develop disadvantaged businesses in the highway construction industry.
-The program encourages prime consultants to provide certain types of assistance to certified DBE subconsultants.
+The program encourages prime contractors to provide certain types of assistance to certified DBE subcontractors.
 ADOT encourages consultants and certified DBE subconsultants to engage in a Mentor-Protégé agreement under certain conditions.
 Such an agreement must be mutually beneficial to both parties and to ADOT in fulfilling requirements of 49 CFR Part 23.
 For guidance regarding this program refer to the Mentor-Protégé Program Guidelines available on the BECO website.